-So, you just broke up with your roommate and got your own apartment.
-Or maybe you’re finally moving in with your S.O., or attempting to build your wedding registry.
+You just broke up with your roommate and got your own apartment.
+Maybe you’re finally moving in with your S.O., or attempting to build your wedding registry.
 Either way, you’re an adult now, which means you need a grown-up kitchen.
 Throw away the IKEA pots and pans; it’s time for legitimate cookware.

 But where to start?
-There are so many kinds of pots and pans.
+There are so many types of kitchen tools.
 Which material is best?
 Which ones do you actually need, and which ones can you wait to buy until you’re not spending two-thirds of your paycheck on rent?
 Which brand reigns supreme?

 Read on, friends.
 We’ve got the answers to all your burning questions below.